Average Cost of Veneers and Lumineers in Houston, TX.

 - What are the drawbacks, if any, to either?

 Let’s start by discussing the costs of Veneers and Lumineers.
+The average cost of Veneers is $1050-$1450 & the average cost of Lumineers is $1250-$1650.
 The following pricing numbers are general cost estimates, but these can vary by case (schedule a complimentary Cosmetic Consultation and Smile Design with us and we can show you what your smile would like BEFORE any treatment is started), and we will provide you with an exact cost for your case:

 The next question people often ask is what are the other differences between Veneers and Lumineers?
 Aren’t they the same thing?
 While they both deliver a similar end result, healthy and beautiful teeth and a NEW smile, there are distinct differences.